nmalkin/kpi-dashboard/README.md

 backend that provides an interface for storing and retrieving this data.
 The KPI Dashboard will use KPIggybank's interface for accessing the data.

-_Note:_
-At present, the data returned by KPIggybank has a format slightly different from that expected by KPI Dashboard.

 The location of the data server is defined in the configuration file found in `server/config/config.json`.